St. Louis Child Custody Lawyers

 - Custody or visitation given to another party, such as grandparents

 Missouri law shows a clear preference for joint physical custody and joint legal custody.
 Unless there is a compelling reason for the court to order sole physical or legal custody to one parent, you should expect that you will receive joint legal and physical custody of your children.
-If a compelling reason exists for awarding sole custody, consult with a St. Louis attorney.
+If a compelling reason exists for awarding sole custody, consult with a St. Louis child custody attorney.
 Our St. Louis child custody lawyers can evaluate your situation and provide legal advice that is tailored to your specific circumstances.

 What Is an Unfit Parent in Missouri?